New Mexico Child Support Laws: Guidelines and Calculations

 - Up to 18 months in prison

-- Up to $5,000 fine
+- Up to $5,000 in fines

 When Does Child Support End in New Mexico?

-- Turns 18 years old, OR
+- Turns 18 years old, or

 Emancipation

-Under New Mexico’s Emancipation of Minors Act (32A-21-1 to 32A-21-7), a child may petition for emancipation if:
+Under New Mexico's Emancipation of Minors Act (NMSA 32A-21-1 through 32A-21-7), a child may petition the court for emancipation if they meet these requirements:

 - At least 16 years old